Strajk/QA-Academy/cypress-best-practices.md

 it makes searching/filtering hard for computers.

 ##### Example

 ```js
 it("Fliht transport is sucessfuly booked")
 it("Flight transport is successfully booked")
 ```

-When searching for `successfull` or `flight`, first line will not be matched.
+When searching for `successful` or `flight`, first line will not be matched.

 Spellchecking can be performed by:

 * WebStorm (and other JetBrains products): natively
 * VSCode: [Extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)
 * ESLint plugin